scalawithcats/scala-with-cats/src/pages/monads/index.md

 ![Type chart: flatMap for Option](src/pages/monads/option-flatmap.pdf+svg){#fig:monads:option-type-chart}

-The result of the computation is an `Option`, allowing us to call `flatMap` again and so the process continues.
+The result of the computation is an `Option`, allowing us to call `flatMap` again and so the sequence continues.
 This results in the fail-fast error handling behaviour that we know and love, where a `None` at any step results in a `None` overall: